Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality

-\paragraph{Subword sequence lengths} Naturally, sequences coming from the subword tokenization are at least the same length or longer than the original sequence of tokens.
-Quantifying these numbers tell us about the opportunity that the char2subword mBERT model has in practice.
+\paragraph{Subword sequence lengths} Sequences from the subword tokenization are the same length or longer than the original sequence of tokens.
+Quantifying that tells us about the opportunity that the char2subword mBERT model has in practice.
 Table \ref{ch9:fig:subword_stats_seq_length} shows the statistics of the original sequence lengths (Tokens) and the sequence lengths after the subword tokenization (Subword).
 Note that the average sequence lengths tend to duplicate across datasets.
 This can potentially explain a larger gap in performance for NER and POS tagging tasks than in LID.
 The former tasks require more semantics, which aligns with the fact that subwords degrade meaning by splitting into many pieces.

 \paragraph{Parameters vs. efficiency} The subword lookup table in mBERT provides immediate access for the tokenized text to the embedding space, making such a table very convenient.
 However, this access is highly restricted to a predefined vocabulary, and, in the case of multilingual models, such vocabulary has to have adequate coverage for all the languages involved.
-Models like mBERT or XLM-RoBERTa use more than 100 languages, which translates into a large number of parameters just to enable the text to be vectorized.
-More specifically, mBERT has 177M parameters in total while only its subword embedding table ($|\mathcal{V}| = 119K$) occupies 91M parameters—more than 50\% of all the parameters of the model.\footnote{For XLM-RoBERTa base (278M) and large (559M), the percentages are 65\% and 49\%, respectively.} The char2subword module, on the other hand, reduces the number of parameters to 50M, about 45\% less than the subword embedding table, while also capable of handling misspellings and inflections robustly.
+Models like mBERT or XLM-R \citep{conneau-etal-2020-unsupervised} use more than 100 languages, which translates into a large number of parameters just to enable the text to be vectorized.
+More specifically, mBERT has 177M parameters in total while only its subword embedding table ($|\mathcal{V}| = 119K$) occupies 91M parameters—more than 50\% of all the parameters of the model.\footnote{For XLM-R base (278M) and large (559M), the percentages are 65\% and 49\%, respectively.} The char2subword module, on the other hand, reduces the number of parameters to 50M, about 45\% less than the subword embedding table, while also capable of handling misspellings and inflections robustly.
 Nevertheless, this module requires more computation time to come up with subword-level embedding representations.